snellingio/blog/pages/2017/on-politics.md

 I have been off-the-record when it comes to my political views.
 In fact, I've been pretty vocal in the past that individuals should be incredibly _careful_ when talking about politics on the internet.

-With that said, now more than ever in America I believe it is important to have honest, nonconfrontational discussions about moving forward.
-Not just about here in the next four years, but moving forward in the next two, three, four decades to come.

-I regret not being more open and honest with family members and friends.
-I understand that many are screaming for change in one direction or the other.
-"Screw politicians!" many are screaming.
-I empathize.
-However, I'm convinced the only path to success is to have a real plan in place.
-While I'm not going to be the one to lobby a specific plan, I can be very honest about what I _believe_.

-Here's my pledge: if you decide to have a discussion about politics with me, and you are reasonable, I promise to have an honest, nonconfrontational discussion.
-To be clear, I'm not here to argue over who was a better candidate in the previous election cycle.
+If you decide to have a discussion about politics with me, and you are reasonable, I promise to have an honest, nonconfrontational discussion.
+If we share a common positive outcome for our country, we should be able to reasonably discuss this and figure out how we all keep moving forward.

 For what it's worth, I do not anticipate writing any more on politics.

 I believe: